Chapter 4 - Termination and Revocation

 The file should be well-documented before USCIS takes any steps to revoke a physician’s civil surgeon designation.
 When the proposed revocation is based on allegations of misconduct reported by an adjustment of status applicant, the officer should take a sworn statement to support the allegations.
 The officer should also retain any other available evidence of the alleged misconduct.

-The NBC may request the assistance of other USCIS offices to collect evidence if such evidence is not otherwise available to the NBC and if resources allow.
+The National Benefits Center (NBC) may request the assistance of other USCIS offices to collect evidence if such evidence is not otherwise available to the NBC and if resources allow.
 For instance, if the NBC is unable to reach or communicate with a particular civil surgeon, the NBC may request assistance from the local office to contact the civil surgeon.

 In instances where the civil surgeon may be involved in fraud, USCIS Fraud Detection and National Security Directorate (FDNS) should be notified per the standard fraud referral operating procedures and the civil surgeon’s record should be annotated to reflect that suspected fraud played a factor in initiating revocation.
-Depending on the nature and severity of the allegations, it may also be necessary to consult with CDC to obtain expert medical advice.
+Depending on the nature and severity of the allegations, it may also be necessary to consult with the Centers for Disease Control and Prevention (CDC) to obtain expert medical advice.

 Once the decision has been made to initiate the revocation, the officer must serve the physician with a notice of intent to revoke by Certified Mail/Return Receipt Requested or other method that provides proof of delivery.
 The notice must clearly state the exact grounds for the intended revocation and include copies of any relevant evidence.
-USCIS may redact certain sensitive or identifying information.
 The officer must give the physician 30 days from the date of the notice to respond with countervailing evidence.
 The physician may be represented by private counsel at his or her own expense.
-Notice of Entry of Appearance as Attorney or Accredited Representative (Form G-28) must also be filed in this case.

 The authority to designate civil surgeons does not give USCIS authority to regulate the practice of medicine.
 For this reason, the process for revoking designation as a civil surgeon is not the proper forum for adjudicating complaints against a physician concerning malpractice, breach of medical ethics, or other improper conduct.
 If USCIS receives a complaint of this kind, USCIS should advise the complainant to make the complaint with the proper medical licensing authority for the State or territory in which the physician practices.